NotebookLM Limits in 2026: Sources, Size Caps and Workarounds

 Frequently asked questions

-The free tier allows around 50 sources per notebook and the paid tier raises it into the hundreds, with a word or size cap on each individual source.
+50 sources per notebook on the free tier and 300 on the paid tier at the time of writing, with a word or size cap on each individual source (around 500,000 words).
 Google adjusts these numbers, so check NotebookLM's current help documentation before relying on a specific figure.

 Probably the per-source size limit.
 Each source has a word or file-size cap, so a single very large document can be rejected or truncated on its own, independent of how many sources the notebook holds.
 Splitting it into parts usually fixes it.